-from the contractor to the plaintiff, given that the snow removal contract was with the property owner.
-The existence and scope of a duty is a question of law requiring courts to balance . . . competing public policy considerations.

-"[A] contractual obligation, standing alone, will generally not give rise to tort liability in favor of a third party."271 "Imposing [tort] liability under such circumstances could render contracting parties liable in tort to an indefinite number of potential [plaintiffs]."272 the defendant entered into a contract with the City of Rensselaer to supply water to the City for various purposes, including water at the appropriate pressure for fire hydrants.
+from the contractor to the plaintiff, given that the snow removal contract was with the property owner.269 "The existence and scope of a duty is a question of law requiring courts to balance . . . competing public policy considerations."270 the defendant entered into a contract with the City of Rensselaer to supply water to the City for various purposes, including water at the appropriate pressure for fire hydrants.
 A building caught fire and, because the defendant allegedly failed to supply sufficient water pressure to the hydrants, the fire spread and destroyed the plaintiff's warehouse.
-Although the contract was valid and enforceable between the city and the defendant . . . the contract was not intended to make the defendant answerable to anyone who might be harmed as a result of the defendant's alleged breach.
-Because the plaintiff company was not a third-party beneficiary, it could not sue for breach of contract . . . [or tort].
+Although the contract was valid and enforceable between the city and the defendant ... the contract was not intended to make the defendant answerable to anyone who might be harmed as a result of the defendant's alleged breach.
+Because the plaintiff company was not a thirdparty beneficiary, it could not sue for breach of contract ... [or tort].
 'Liability would be unduly and indeed indefinitely extended by this enlargement of the zone of duty.'"277